Tenn. Air Guard lead patrol course ahead of the multinational exercise, Defender Falcon 22

 |0

 This work, Tenn.
-Air Guard lead patrol course ahead of the multinational exercise, Defender Falcon 22 [Image 5 of 5], by CPT Kealy Moriarty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Air Guard lead patrol course ahead of the multinational exercise, Defender Falcon 22, by CPT Kealy Moriarty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Tenn.
-Air Guard lead patrol course ahead of the multinational exercise, Defender Falcon 22

 LEAVE A COMMENT